Bridging The Gap

 ...MONSOON TROUGH/ITCZ...

-The monsoon trough passes through the coastal plains of Sierra
+The monsoon trough enters the Atlantic through the coast of

 ...GULF OF MEXICO...